Sample Itinerary

 FLY TO SKELETON COAST PARK BOUNDARY

-This morning you will be transferred to the local airstrip in time for your scheduled light aircraft flight to Hoanib Skelton Coast Camp.
-On arrival at the airstrip you will be met by your local lodge guide who will transfer you along a scenic route to reach the secluded Hoanib Skeleton Coast Camp.
-Your days will be filled with exciting activities lead by your local lodge guide – these include nature walks, game drives, use of hides, exploratory day excursions with picnic lunches and coastal visits exposing the astonishing desert-adapted wildlife, plants and birdlife of the area.
+This morning you will be transferred to the local airstrip in time for your scheduled light aircraft flight to Hoanib Skeleton Coast Camp.
+On arrival, you will be met by your lodge guide and transferred along a scenic route to the remote camp, set within one of the most isolated parts of the Kaokoveld.
+Over the coming days, activities are guided by your local team and may include nature walks, game drives, use of hides, exploratory full-day excursions with picnic lunches, and coastal visits, all focused on the desert-adapted wildlife, plant life, and birdlife of the region.

 Overnight Hoanib Skeleton Coast Camp